sl5net/autocivP/README.md

 - setup all defaults by type into the chat: feature value
 - and More...
-## Planned Features

-- change the polar_sea time slices to other minues (e.g. from 15 to 5 Minutes)
 ## Feature list Autociv
 - General
 	- Readme: press Shift + F4 to open